-10 that the introduction of UAS CNPC links shall not result in additional coordination constraints on terrestrial services under Articles 9 and 11;
+7.1 the use of UAS CNPC links shall not result in additional coordination constraints on terrestrial services under Articles 9 and 11;

+7.2 unless otherwise agreed between the administrations concerned, UA CNPC earth stations shall not cause harmful interference to terrestrial services of other administrations by meeting the power flux-density (pfd) masks contained in Annex 2 to this Resolution;

+7.3 UA CNPC earth stations receiving in the frequency bands referred to in recognizing c) shall not claim protection from transmitting stations of terrestrial services operating in conformity with the Radio Regulations, No. 5.43A does not apply and there is therefore no change of the regulatory status of UA CNPC earth stations with respect to stations of the terrestrial service;

+8 that the use of the frequency bands specified in resolves 1 by the UAS CNPC links shall be in the accordance with the Convention on International Civil Aviation and its annexes that includes standards and recommended practices (SARPs);

-11 that earth stations on board UA shall be designed and operated so as to be able to accept the interference caused by terrestrial services operating in conformity with the Radio Regulations in the frequency bands listed in resolves 1 without complaints under Article 15;
+9 that earth stations on board UA shall be designed and operated so as to be able to accept the interference caused by terrestrial services operating in conformity with the Radio Regulations in the frequency bands listed in resolves 1 without complaints under Article 15;

-12 that earth stations on board UA shall be designed and operated so as to be able to operate with interference caused by other satellite networks resulting from application of Articles 9 and 11;
+10 that earth stations on board UA shall be designed and operated so as to be able to operate with interference caused by other satellite networks resulting from application of Articles 9 and 11;

-13 that, in order to ensure safety-of-flight operation of UAS, administrations responsible for operating UAS CNPC links shall:

-– ensure that the use of UAS CNPC links be in accordance with international SARPs consistent with Article 37 of the Convention on International Civil Aviation;

-– take the required measures, consistent with No. 4.10, to ensure freedom from harmful interference to earth stations on board UA operated in accordance with this Resolution;

-– act immediately when their attention is drawn to any such harmful interference, as freedom from harmful interference to UAS CNPC links is imperative to ensure their safe operation, taking into account resolves 11;

-– use assignments associated with the FSS networks for UAS CNPC links (see Figure 1 in Annex 1), including assignments to space stations, specific or typical earth stations and earth stations on board UA (see resolves 2), that have been successfully coordinated under Article 9 (including provisions identified in resolves 4) and recorded in the Master International Frequency Register with a favourable finding under Article 11, including Nos.
-11.31, 11.32 or 11.32A where applicable, and except those assignments that have not successfully completed coordination procedures under No. 11.32 by applying Appendix 5 § 6.d.i;

-– ensure that real-time interference monitoring, estimation and prediction of interference risks and planning solutions for potential interference scenarios are addressed by FSS operators and UAS operators with guidance from aviation authorities;

-14 that, unless otherwise agreed between the administrations concerned, UA CNPC earth stations shall not cause harmful interference to terrestrial services of other administrations (see also Annex 2 to this Resolution);

-15 that, in order to implement resolves 14 above, power flux-density (pfd) hard limits need to be developed for UAS CNPC links; possible examples of such provisional limits to protect the fixed service are provided in Annex 2; subject to agreement between the administrations concerned, that annex may be used for the implementation of this Resolution;

-16 that the pfd hard limits provided in Annex 2 shall be reviewed and, if necessary, revised by WRC-231;
+11 that administrations using FSS frequency assignments in the frequency bands listed in resolves 1 for UA CNPC shall not claim special measures under No. 4.10 to ensure their freedom from harmful interference, taking into account that the State(s) responsible for ensuring the safety in the concerned airspace in which the UA operate may consider that the application of No 4.10 is necessary, therefore UA CNPC cannot use the FSS in the concerned airspace;

-17 that, in order to protect the radio astronomy service in the frequency band 14.47-14.5 GHz, administrations operating UAS in accordance with this Resolution in the frequency band 14-14.47 GHz within line-of-sight of radio astronomy stations are urged to take all practicable steps to ensure that the emissions from the UA in the frequency band 14.47-14.5 GHz do not exceed the levels and percentage of data loss given in the most recent versions of Recommendations ITU-R RA.769 and ITU-R RA.1513;
+12 that, in order to protect the radio astronomy service in the frequency band 14.47-14.5 GHz, administrations operating UAS in accordance with this Resolution in the frequency band 14-14.47 GHz within line-of-sight of radio astronomy stations are urged to take all practicable steps to ensure that the emissions from the UA in the frequency band 14.47-14.5 GHz do not exceed the levels and percentage of data loss given in the most recent versions of Recommendations ITU-R RA.769 and ITU-R RA.1513,